Bob Vylan: Musical themes

 Common ideas found in the lyrics include social and political issues such as racism, police violence, economic inequality, access to healthy food, gentrification, mental health, fatherhood, late-stage capitalism, homophobia, toxic masculinity, Britain's political hypocrisy, and the pharmaceutical industry.
 The theme of the struggles of being a black man in Europe are recurrent in every album, and include the mental health struggles of black men, institutional racism that contributes to poverty in black communities, the threat of police, and the struggles of being a black parent in a world that threatens your children.

 Bobby described the duo as "violent punks" at the Glastonbury Festival in 2025, stating a need to get their "message across with violence", when they feel that is "the only language some people speak".

 Some of Bob Vylan's messages were considered too extreme by the contemporary music industry.
 Their lyrics and on-stage talk often contain explicitly violent language, and an article in Recherches anglaises et nord-américaines described them as treading "the fine line between insight and incitement".
-For example: one song says "kill the fucking queen" and another says "burn Britannia, kill the queen"; another song, titled "Lynch Your Leaders", has the line "come and see the hanging", and its artwork is an image of Queen Elizabeth II and a noose; and in a music festival in Blackpool in 2023 Bobby said about the police: "The only good pig is a dead pig".
+One song, for example, contains the lyric "kill the fucking queen"; another says "burn Britannia, kill the queen".
+The song titled "Lynch Your Leaders" has the line "come and see the hanging" with its artwork depicting an image of Queen Elizabeth II and a noose.
+In a music festival in Blackpool in 2023, Bobby said about the police: "The only good pig is a dead pig".